 - 1. Develop a general plan of activities for each upcoming year and present this plan to the Presidents' Council. - 2.
-Encourage the establishment of Status of Women Committees within member unions. - 3.
+Encourage the establishment of Women and Gender Equity Committees within member unions. - 3.
 Organize and offer workshops and other forms of educational activities. - 4.
 In conjunction with other Standing Committees, ensure that all Convention workshops /panels/plenary activities reflect a recognition of the need for gender parity and are free of sexist content. - 5.
-Remain cognizant of initiatives through government relating to women. - 6.
-Work cooperatively, as appropriate and feasible, with other organizations and institutions involved in status of women-related activities. - 7.
-Maintain ongoing contact with each local's Status of Women Committee. - 8.
-Act as an advocate for the rights and interests of women in the postsecondary system in BC.
+Remain cognizant of initiatives through government relating to women and those with marginalized genders. - 6.
+Work cooperatively, as appropriate and feasible, with other organizations and institutions involved in status of women and gender equity-related activities. - 7.
+Maintain ongoing contact with each local's Women and Gender Equity Committee. - 8.
+Act as an advocate for the rights and interests of women and those with marginalized genders in the post-secondary system in BC.